 Initially I was going to shoot the film with my Panasonic AG-HMC40, which is a great run and gun camcorder shooting AVCHD 1080p footage.

-However, my biggest problem was the fact that the lens was not interchangeable.
+However, my biggest problem was the fact that the movie camera lens was not interchangeable.

 I decided to get the Canon T3i camera because I loved the depth of field DSLR cameras display.
 I bought it with a standard lens kit (18-55mm) and bought a prime lens f1.4 50mm.
 I used the prime lens for all close ups and medium shots and used the 18-55 mm for all wide shots and masters.